Maggie-Mango/transportation-survey/README.md

 ## Description

-The visitor can input a block of test and see how frequent the string pops up.
+The visitor can select checkboxes and then find out how many modes of transportation they good.

 ## Setup/Installation Requirements